 Funding

-This work was supported by the Wellcome Trust 4i Programme (203928/Z/16/Z) and British Heart Foundation Research Centre of Excellence (RE/18/4/34215) at Imperial College London (DG).
+DG was supported by the British Heart Foundation Research Centre of Excellence (RE/18/4/34215) at Imperial College London and a National Institute for Health Research Clinical Lectureship at St. George's, University of London (CL-2020-16-001).
 The funding source had no role in the design, acquisition of data, analysis, interpretation or write up of this study.

 Ethical approval, data availability and reporting

-All data supporting this manuscript are publically available and deidentified.
+All data supporting this manuscript are publically available and de-identified.
 All included genetic association studies obtained informed consent and ethical approval.
 As such, no specific ethical approval for the present study is required.

 Conflicts of interest

-DG is employed part-time by Novo Nordisk.
+DG is employed part-time by Novo Nordisk and has received consultancy fees from Abbott Laboratories.
 ID has no conflicts of interest to declare.

+What is already known

+Evidence from clinical trials supports that pharmacologic lowering of low-density lipoprotein cholesterol (LDL-c) prolongs lifespan in populations at elevated cardiovascular risk.

+It is unknown whether these beneficial effects of LDL-c lowering on lifespan generalize to a general population that is not selected for elevated cardiovascular risk.

+It is also unknown whether the effect of LDL-c lowering on lifespan is similar across various drug targets, particularly for PCSK9 and NPC1L1.

+What this study adds

+This genetic evidence supports that lifelong higher LDL-c levels, both generally and through inhibition of PCKS9, reduce lifespan and longevity.

+A 1-standard deviation higher genetically proxied lifelong increase in LDL-c reduced lifespan by 1.2 years and reduced the odds of longevity to the 90th percentile age by 28%.

+In a general population that is not selected for increased cardiovascular risk, there is likely a net benefit of LDL-c lowering therapies, although randomized controlled trials are necessary before modification of clinical practice.

 Abstract and Keywords

-Background: It is unknown whether long-term low-density lipoprotein cholesterol (LDL-c) lowering may increase lifespan and longevity in a general population not selected for elevated cardiovascular risk.
+Background: It is unknown whether long-term low-density lipoprotein cholesterol (LDL-c) lowering increases lifespan and longevity in a general population not selected for elevated cardiovascular risk.
 The present study aimed to investigate the overall and gene-specific effect of circulating low-density lipoprotein cholesterol (LDL-c) levels on lifespan and longevity in a general population.

 Methods and Results: Leveraging data from the Global Lipids Genetics Consortium (n=173,082), we identified genetic variants to proxy LDL-c levels generally, and also through perturbation of particular drug targets (HMGCR, NPC1L1 and PCSK9).
 We investigated their association with lifespan (n=1,012,240) using Mendelian randomization, and replicated results using the outcome of longevity to the 90th vs. 60th percentile age (11,262 cases / 25,483 controls).
 A 1-standard deviation (SD) increase in genetically proxied LDL-c was associated with 1.2 years lower lifespan (95% confidence interval (CI) -1.55- -0.87; P=3.83x10-12).
 Findings were consistent in statistical sensitivity analyses, and when considering the outcome of longevity (odds ratio for survival to the 90th vs 60th percentile age 0.72, 95% CI 0.64-0.81, P=7.83x10-8).
-Gene-specific analyses showed a significant effect of LDL-c modification through PCSK9 on lifespan (-0.99 years, 95% CI -1.43, -0.55, P=6.80x10-6), however MR estimates for HMGCR and NPC1L1 were underpowered.
+Gene-specific MR analyses showed a significant effect of LDL-c modification through PCSK9 on lifespan (-0.99 years, 95% CI -1.43, -0.55, P=6.80x10-6), however estimates for HMGCR and NPC1L1 were underpowered.

 Conclusions: This genetic evidence supports that higher LDL-c levels, both generally and through PCKS9, reduce lifespan and longevity.
-Even for a general population that is not selected for increased cardiovascular risk, there is likely a net benefit of LDL-c lowering therapies, although randomized controlled trials are necessary before modification of clinical practice.
+In a general population that is not selected for increased cardiovascular risk, there is likely a net benefit of LDL-c lowering therapies, although randomized controlled trials are necessary before modification of clinical practice.

 Key words: HMGCR, LDL-c, lifespan, Mendelian randomization, NPC1L1, PCSK9.